ClosedBusinessRound 19

 What activities are funded?

-Co-funded mineral exploration activities in the Northern Territory including greenfields drilling, brownfields diamond drilling, regional-scale geophysical acquisition, innovative targeting using geophysics and/or geochemistry, seismic re-processing, re-analysis of existing sample sets or mine waste, and early-stage metallurgical testwork or ore characterisation.
-Territory Supplier Incentive support is also available where NT enterprises are engaged for service or supply.
+Co-funded mineral exploration activities in the Northern Territory including greenfields drilling, brownfields diamond drilling, regional-scale geophysical acquisition, innovative geophysics or geochemistry targeting, seismic re-processing, re-analysis of existing sample sets or mine waste, and early-stage metallurgical testwork or ore characterisation.
+Projects may also access a Territory Supplier Incentive when engaging Northern Territory enterprises for service or supply.

 How do I apply for the Geophysics and Drilling Collaborations (GDC) program?